Galaxy Z Fold 8 Release Date, Specs & Price – ‘Wide’ Model and S Pen Slot Leaks

 7. Launching on One UI 9

-With the Galaxy S26 series currently shipping on One UI 8.5 (Android 16), a jump to One UI 9 for the Fold 8 is the natural progression.
+With the Galaxy S26 series currently shipping on One UI 8.5 (Android 16), Samsung confirmed via its May 2026 newsroom that the first stable build of One UI 9 will debut first on new foldables like the Fold 8.

-Expect enhanced AI features, improved multitasking capabilities, and the previously mentioned foreign object detection — all optimized specifically for the foldable experience.
+In particular, Samsung has officially confirmed that Google’s Gemini Intelligence features will roll out to Galaxy devices first (a point also confirmed by Google CEO Sundar Pichai), alongside improved multitasking and the previously mentioned foreign object detection — all optimized specifically for the foldable experience.

 💡 Frequently Asked Questions (FAQ)